open-pioneer/trails-starter/docs/internals/ServiceLayer.md

     2. Remove a reference from `s`.
        It is no longer used and can be safely destroyed if the count reaches zero.
     3. Call `destroyService(d)` for every dependency of `s`.
-       It is imported to destroy the dependencies _after_ the service has been destroyed, because the service's destructor may still reference its dependencies.
+       It is important to destroy the dependencies _after_ the service has been destroyed, because the service's destructor may still reference its dependencies.

 ## Limitations